gregnz/stocks/NTNX.md

 | 2017Q4    | 70.92m    | 10%            | 0%             | 167.15m                 | 4%             | 32%            |
 | 2018Q1    | 81.29m    | 15%            | 9%             | 194.79m                 | 17%            | 37%            |

 As you'd expect sales, general and admin make up the biggest chunk of expenses for Nutanix.
-Their business model is the land-
+Their business model is the land-and-expand model, so sales people will be an increasing part of their expenses.